Mirantis/mke-docs/content/docs/release-notes/4.0.1/addressed-issues.md

 - [BOP-1613] Fixed an issue in the MKE web UI wherein the breadcrumbs on the Settings > License page were incorrectly linked.

-- [BOP-708] Fixed an issue wherein OIDC authentication would fail following mkectl upgrade.
+- [BOP-708] Fixed an issue wherein the OIDC client secret was not migrated during an mkectl upgrade.

 - [BOP-947] Fixed an issue wherein managed user passwords were not migrated as part of an upgrade from MKE 3.